nocdn/transcriptions/README.md

 docker-compose up -d --build
 ```

-The application will be available at http://localhost:4090 or http://[your-ip]:4090
+depending on where you host it, the application will be available at http://localhost:4090 or http://[your-ip]:4090

+### License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details